Stratio/cassandra-lucene-index/doc/documentation.rst

 =========================

-Lucene makes a huge use of caching, so the first query done to an index will be specially slow dou to the cost of initializing caches.
+Lucene makes a huge use of caching, so the first query done to an index will be specially slow due to the cost of initializing caches.
 Thus, you should disregard the first query when measuring performance.